Manuel Pavía y Rodríguez de Alburquerque

-Manuel Pavia y Rodriguez de Alburquerque (August 2, 1828 – January 4, 1895) was a Spanish general, born in Cadiz, who was an important part of Spanish political life during the second half of the 19th century.
+Manuel Pavia y Rodriguez de Alburquerque (2 August 1828 – 4 January 1895) was a Spanish general, who was an important part of Spanish political life during the second half of the 19th century.
 He participated in the Revolution of 1868, which removed Isabella II from power, and led the coup d'état which brought down the First Spanish Republic, giving way to the Restoration and the rule of Isabella's son Alfonso XII.

 Early career

+He was born on 2 August 1828 in Cádiz.
 His military career began in 1841, when he entered the Royal Artillery College at Segovia.
 He became a lieutenant in 1846 and a captain in 1855.
-Pavía returned to Spain after fighting in the Hispano-Moroccan War (1859–60) and in the European expedition to Mexico in 1862; in the latter year he was proclaimed major.
+Pavía returned to Spain after fighting in the Hispano-Moroccan War (1859–1860) and in the European expedition to Mexico in 1862; in the latter year he was proclaimed major.

 In January 1866, he was a commander under the general Juan Prim.
 He participated in an unsuccessful mutiny against the regime of Isabella II, ruined in Madrid.
 Prim left the Liberal Union of Leopoldo O'Donnell and joined the new Progressive Party.
 At the end of that year, Pavía and Prim organised a mutiny with other generals, but this rebellion didn't succeed due to lack of popular and military support.

 O'Donnell sent a detachment to detain the conspirators.
 Prim and Pavía escaped to Portugal, persecuted by Zavala and Echagüe.
 During the escape they received much support from the Spanish population.